-

 Are there any proposals for the reform of class actions or collective redress proceedings?
 If so, what are those proposals?

-The memorandum contains comprehensive amendments to the Law on various matters, including several amendments that aim to tackle the large number of unsubstantiated and frivolous motions to certify that are filed with the court.
+The proposed bill contains comprehensive amendments on various matters, including several amendments that aim to tackle the large number of unsubstantiated and frivolous motions to certify class actions filed regularly with the court.
 These include:

-- Granting the court the authority to impose costs, at a reasonable and fair amount, on petitioners or their counsel if the court deems the motion to certify or a class action to be conducted in bad faith.
+- Granting the court the authority to impose costs, in a reasonable and fair amount, on petitioners or their counsel if the court deems the motion to certify or the class action to have been conducted in bad faith.

-- Granting the court the authority to order that a motion to certify be dismissed at any time, if it deems the motion to be a vexatious claim that holds no public interest and provided that the damage suffered by the class members was minimal.
+- Granting the court the authority to order that a motion to certify be dismissed at any time if it deems the motion to be vexatious or on the grounds of de minimis harm.

-- Repealing court authority under Article 16 of the Law to reward compensation to the petitioner and contingency fees to his counsel when approving a withdrawal from a motion to certify or from a class action that was certified.
+- Revoking the court’s authority to grant an incentive award to the petitioner and attorney’s fees to counsel when approving a withdrawal from a certification motion or a class action.

-- Limiting the number of motions to certify that a petitioner can file to five claims per year, in an effort to eliminate the widespread phenomenon of “serial plaintiffs.”
+- Limiting the number of motions to certify that a petitioner may file to five per year, in an effort to restrict repeat players in class action litigation.

-Another notable amendment includes the addition of several causes of action relating to the Privacy Protection Law to the Second Addendum to the Law, allowing such causes of action to serve as a basis for a motion to certify a class action.
+Another notable proposed amendment is the addition of several causes of action relating to the Protection of Privacy Law to the Second Addendum to the Class Actions Law, allowing such causes of action to serve as a basis for a motion to certify a class action.

 Israel: Class Actions